Henry Erskine, Master of Cardross: Later career

 In March 1624 he wrote to his father from London, with news of the parliament.
 It had been decided to formally abandon the Spanish Match.
 His brother Alexander Erskine was raise a company of Scots horsemen for the Prince of Orange.
 He had not written to his mother, as he did not want to get involved in the affairs of his lately deceased uncle, Ludovic Stewart, 2nd Duke of Lennox, despite the unwelcome intervention of George Elphinstone.

-Elizabeth of Bohemia suggested that one of the Erskines, Alexander or Henry, should marry one of her ladies in waiting, Mistress Margaret or Margery Croft (d.
+Elizabeth Stuart, Queen of Bohemia suggested that one of the Erskines, Alexander or Henry, should marry one of her ladies in waiting, Mistress Margaret or Margery Croft (d.
 1637), a daughter of the Catholic Sir Herbert Croft of Croft Castle and Mary Bourne.
 The marriage plan, which did not take place, was examined by Lisa Jardine, who supposed that Croft was not of sufficient status to marry the son of an earl.

 Henry Erskine married Margaret Bannatyne or Bellenden in 1626, daughter of Sir James Bellenden of Broughton.

 Their son David Erskine succeeded to the barony of Cardross, and in 1646 married Anne Hope, daughter of Sir Thomas Hope.